dustinkerstein/SpotifyTracker_playlistRotate/README.md

 1. Launch browser to root URI, ie. http://localhost:8080/

 # ToDo
+1. OAuth timeout at 60 minutes.
+Would need to get renewal token.
+Might ping upstream maintainer about this.
 1. Due to current polling design / timing, there is brief playback of the next song before switching playlists

 # Known Issues